sfztools/beatbox-juce/docs/contacts.md

 ---
-title: Contact and contributions
+title: "Contact and contributions"
-lang: en
+lang: "en"
 ---
 Feel free to post an issue, or contact me by [email](mailto:paulfd@outlook.fr) if you need.
 Any contribution is welcome.